-- Height of cut may vary due to the amount of tread on the tires, tire diameter or inflation pressure. - For best results, adjust the rear deck rollers for the height of cut to be used (see below).
+- Height of cut may vary due to the amount of tread on the tires, tire diameter or inflation pressure.
+Rear wheels 12 p.s.i. - For best results, adjust the rear deck rollers for the height of cut to be used (see below).